 A 60-year-old man with type 2 diabetes and osteoporosis had experienced weight loss of 25kg in the previous year, and developed pronounced sarcopenia, so he had to walk with sticks.
 A computed tomography (CT) scan of the abdomen and thorax showed that the right adrenal measured 65mm; it had microscopic fat and was radiologically most likely to be a myelolipoma.
-The left adrenal showed macronodular hyperplasia, with no distinct tumour.
+The left adrenal showed macronodular hyperplasia, with no distinct tumour indicated a right-sided overproduction of cortisol that perhaps suppressed cortisol secretion from the left adrenal.